 Moreover, Article 26(1) of the Asylum Act also determines that asylum seekers who applied for asylum at the border remain in the international area of the (air)port while waiting for the decision.[4]

-As mentioned in General, systematic detention of asylum seekers in Portugal has been applied within the context of border procedures in which asylum seekers were detained until their application was admitted to the procedure (7 days),[5] or for a maximum of 60 days in case of an appeal against the rejection of the application.[6]
-According to the information provided by SEF, while a total of 694 asylum applications were made at the border in 2022, only a residual was were analysed under the border procedure (due to the existence of relevant precautionary measures).
+As mentioned in General, systematic detention of asylum seekers in Portugal within the context of border procedures resumed by the end of October 2023.
+Accordingly, asylum seekers were detained until their application was admitted to the procedure (7 days),[5] or for a maximum of 60 days in case of an appeal against the rejection of the application.[6]
+This is the most relevant context of detention of asylum seekers at national level.
+As per CPR’s observation and analysis, detention within this context is applied systematically without an individual assessment of its necessity or proportionality.

 Asylum seekers who apply for asylum in detention at a CIT due to a removal procedure remain in detention during the asylum procedure until their application is admitted to the procedure (10 days)[7] or for a maximum of 60 days in case of an appeal against the rejection of the asylum application.[8]
 While the Asylum Act provides for the suspension of all administrative and/or criminal procedures related to the irregular entry of the asylum applicant on the national territory – and thus requires that the competent authorities are informed of the asylum application within 5 days for that purpose – [9] detention at a CIT due to a removal procedure will rarely, if ever, be suspended ex officio by the Criminal Courts on that basis.
 Detention within this context continues to be systematically applied.